IBM/charts/repo/ibm-helm/ibm-cacc-rhos.md

 ## Installing the Chart

 IBM Cognos Analytics Certified Containers helm chart is located at https://github.com/IBM/charts/tree/master/repo/ibm-helm.
-The name of the chart is ibm-cacc-prod-{HELM_CHART_VERSION}.tgz where HELM_CHART_VERSION is ibm-cacc-prod chart version starting from 1.0.0
+The name of the chart is ibm-cacc-rhos-{HELM_CHART_VERSION}.tgz where HELM_CHART_VERSION is ibm-cacc-rhos chart version starting from 1.0.0

 ### 1. Pre-install cluster configuration
 Create a namespace of your desired name